ajcwebdev/dash-transcripts/incubator-weekly/2023-12-11-dash-masternode-network-frontend-hosting.md

 ## Chapters

 00:00 - Taoism and Its Relevance to Dash
-Rion begins by discussing principles of Taoism and how they could apply to Dash's development.
+Discussion on the principles of Taoism and how they could apply to Dash's development.

-05:17 - Introducing the Concept of Masternode Website Hosting Rion introduces the main topic - having Dash masternodes provide decentralized website hosting as a service.
+05:11 - Introducing the Concept of Masternode Website Hosting Rion introduces the main topic - having Dash masternodes provide decentralized website hosting as a service.
 AJ provides background.

 16:11 - Censorship Resistance vs Convenience